rhaslund/labguides/vbr-9.5u3/module-04/content.md

 39. [] Click the **Next** button on the **Guest Processing** step.
 40. [] Tick the **Run the job automatically** check box.
 41. [] Modify the schedule to run daily at **10:00 PM**.
-> Important: Important!
-If you do not schedule a job, you must be aware of two limitations:
+> Important: If you do not schedule a job, you must be aware of two limitations:
 >
 > 1. Even if transaction log backups are enabled in the job, the transaction logs will not be backed up.
 > 2. There is no option to schedule the automatic retry for jobs configured to start only manually.